ParsivalDev/benefit-me-full/README.md

 # in /benefit - frontend
-# in /django - backend (zając please create this catalog)
+# in /backend - backend (Bartoszu please create this directory)